-To receive a Close of Service Travel Allowance, members must submit the AmeriCorps VISTA Close of Service Travel Assistance Form to the VISTA Member Support Unit.
-You will need to
+To receive a Close of Service Travel Allowance, members must submit the Close of Service Travel Assistance Form via the MyAmeriCorps Portal.
+You will need to electronically sign the form for the VISTA Member Support Unit to approve your travel payment reimbursement.

-The travel payment, made by direct deposit, will arrive eight weeks after the VISTA Member Support Unit receives your signed form.
+The travel payment, made by direct deposit, will arrive 4-6 weeks after the VISTA Member Support Unit receives your signed form.
 If you waived payment by direct deposit, a paper check will be mailed to the permanent address listed in your MyAmeriCorps account.
-Forms must be returned to the VMSU within two weeks after completion of service.
-If you fail to sign and return the Close of Service form within this time, payment may be delayed.
+Forms must be submitted within two weeks after completion of service.
+If you fail to sign and submit the Close of Service Travel Assistance Form within this time, payment may be delayed.